 NBCU Academy Scholarship

-The Institute of American Indian Arts (IAIA) has been selected by NBC Universal News Group to be a part of the initial cohort of institutions to participate in the launch of NBCU Academy, a new, innovative, multi-platform journalism training and development program for four-year university and college students that offers education, on-campus training, and online programming.
+The Institute of American Indian Arts (IAIA) was selected by NBC Universal News Group to be a part of the initial cohort of institutions to participate in the launch of NBCU Academy, a new, innovative, multi-platform journalism training and development program for four-year university and college students that offers education, on-campus training, and online programming.
 The initiative includes a curated onsite curriculum for a hands-on learning experience with world-class NBCU News Group journalists, funding for accredited journalism programs, and scholarships.

 Scholarship Qualification Requirements